kristinemlarson/gnssrefl/README.md

 with <code>-spline_outlier N</code>, where N is in meters.
 It also makes an attempt to remove frequency biases.

 There are other ways to compute the RHdot correction:

-- computing tidal coefficients, and then iterating using the forward predictions (Larson et al. 2013b)
+- computing tidal coefficients, and then iterating using the forward predictions of the tidal fit(Larson et al. 2013b)
-- estimating it simultaneously with tidal coefficient (Larson et al. 2017).
+- estimating RHdot effect simultaneously with tidal coefficient (Larson et al. 2017).
 - low-order tidal fit (Lofgren et al 2014)
 - direct inversion of the SNR data (Strandberg et al 2016 , Purnell et al. 2021)
-- estimate rate and an acceleration term (Tabibi et al 2020)
+- estimate a rate and an acceleration term (Tabibi et al 2020)

 I am working to make some of these other methods available in this package.

-Here is the SC02 site again - but now from the second section of the code.
+Here are some results from the SC02 site again - but now from the second section of the code.
 In the bottom panel you can see that applying the RHdot correction at this site improves the RMS fit from 0.15 to 0.11 meters.